NatalieC15/Coding/README.md

 $ git config --global core.editor notepad	#replace notepad with your editor of choice
 ```

-Downloading the repository:
+## Downloading the repository:

 Once the above is set up on the computer the repository can be cloned, which creates a local instance of the repository on the computer being used.
+At this point it may be useful to create an account on [GitHub](https://github.com/).

-To do this you need to find the link to the repository, which can be found by clicking the green clon/download button on the right of the screen when looking at the repository.
-The link found here can be used in the following command:
+To clone the repository you need to find the link to the repository, which can be found by clicking the green clone/download button on the right of the screen when looking at the repository.
+The link found here is used in the following command in the shell:

 ```
 $ git clone https://github.com/<USERNAME>/papers.git